The Color of Money Book Summary - The Color of Money Book explained in key points

 Who should read The Color of Money?

-• Individuals who are interested in understanding the historical and ongoing racial wealth gap in America
+• Individuals interested in understanding the history and impact of racial wealth disparities

 About the Author